-Dr. Thomas P. Golden, long-time support of the National Disability Mentoring Coalition, and Executive Director at Cornell University’s Yang Tan Institute on Employment and Disability, passed away on November 1, 2020.
+Dr. Thomas P. Golden, long-time supporter of the National Disability Mentoring Coalition, and Executive Director at Cornell University’s Yang Tan Institute on Employment and Disability, passed away on November 1, 2020.
 The Coalition honored Dr. Golden during the Susan M. Daniels Disability Mentoring Hall of Fame Induction Ceremony in March of 2020.

 Dr. Golden and Dr. Daniels were colleagues and friends and it was an opportunity to celebrate their friendship, the common work, and their common impact on so many lives through mentorship.
 This page was created with the support of Dr. Golden’s colleagues at Cornell University and Marie Strahan, a colleague and friend of both Thomas and Susan.